 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 Although no definite source of contamination could be identified, EPA issued two Records of Decisions (RODs), outlining how the site would be cleaned up.
 In the December 1988 ROD, EPA extended an existing waterline and connected ten homes and one commercial establishment affected by the contamination.
 In the June 1990 ROD, EPA decided to pump out and treat the contaminated groundwater using an air stripper.
-Construction of the pump and treat system was completed by EPA in late 1995 and it will operate until the established cleanup standards are met.

 While designing the pump and treat system, EPA determined that one of the TCE plumes had intermingled with another plume originating from the Rohm & Haas plant.
 Since the ammonium sulfate from Rohm & Haas' plume would interfere with EPA's treatment of TCE, EPA issued a modification to its decision and omitted the interfering plume from the cleanup.
 Instead, EPA redirected Rohm & Haas to clean up the TCE plume which is intermingling with the Rohm & Haas plume.